KM3NeT/KM3io.jl/docs/src/examples/online_data.md

-    While both the offline and online tree contain events which are essentially an array of events (`Vector{Evt}` respectively `Vector{DAQEvent}`), the online tree also contains summaryslices and timeslices (timeslices are not implemented yet).
+    While both the offline and online tree contain events which are essentially an array of events (`Vector{Evt}` respectively `Vector{DAQEvent}`), the online tree also contains summaryslices and timeslices.
     For simplicity, indexing into an `OfflineTree` is directly indexing into events by default, while in case of the `OfflineTree` the field `.events` is necessary.